siddhartha-gadgil/ProvingGround/Universes.md

 ### To avoid, and how:

 * Using "logical universe" etc.
-* __Especially__, the identity type cannot be
-* Having all function and induction types in the first universe.
+* __Especially__, the identity type cannot be having all function and induction types in the first universe.
-* Avoid covariance issues  by having parametrized methods and functions.
+* Avoid covariance issues in --> etc. by having parametrized methods and functions.
 * As a term determines its type, avoid specifying both types and terms as parameters.
+If we need to say terms have a specific type, this can be a trait to be mixed in.

 ### Issues:

-* Symbolic objects in various universes.
+* Symbolic objects in various universes. __Solved:__ as all universes contain the first, the best we can do is have SymbTyp as the type in all cases.